 In the first year of otolaryngology, the resident performs less complicated surgical procedures and assists in major procedures.
 In this year, the emphasis is on the development of safe and expedient surgical techniques, learning surgical anatomy, and understanding appropriate pre- and postoperative care.
 During the second year of training, the resident performs more complex surgical procedures.
 In the final two years of the program, the trainee is expected to have developed the expertise to plan and to carry out most, if not all, of the major and minor otolaryngologic surgical procedures.

 The resident spends his or her internship year in the Department of Otolaryngology at the University of Florida but completes rotations through the Department of Surgery as well.
 In house call for General Surgery rotations during this year varies depending on the service but is approximately every third or fourth night.
 The prime goal of this year is to learn surgical patient care and to develop basic surgical skills.
 The residents rotate at Shands Hospital and the Gainesville VA hospital.
 A wide range of surgical subspecialties are included in the internship such as Pediatric, Cardiothoracic, General, Plastic, Orthopedic, Trauma, Urologic, and Neurological surgery.

-Each resident has a rotation during the four years of otolaryngology training to carry out a research project.
+Each resident has a protected 12 week research experience during the four years of otolaryngology training.
 The resident is expected to complete a basic science or clinical project suitable for presentation and/or publication during their training.
 Opportunities are available in all areas of otolaryngology-head and neck surgery.

-Junior level residents take first call from home approximately every 5th night and rotate weekends as well unless a microvascular flap has been recently performed .
+Junior level residents take first call from home approximately every 5th night and rotate weekends.
 In general, each resident will have the majority of two weekends free per month.
 Senior level residents rotate coverage of second call on a weekly basis.